Trickfest/CoreHostInfo/README.md

 ## Docker

-Execute the following commands to build, run and invoke the app running in a Docker container.
+Execute the following commands to build, run and invoke the app running in a local Docker container.

     docker build -t corehostinfo  .